Cohomologist/cohomologist.github.io/_posts/2023-07-17-neural-networks.md

 a = \sum_{i=1}^m w_ix_i = w \cdot x
 $$

+Here's the key thing to realize: **the neuron's weights represent what the neuron wants to detect**.
+The neuron is most strongly activated when it receives inputs similar to its weights – when the input vector $x$ is similar to the weight vector $w$.
+That is why our memory is content-addressable: our neurons literally activate themselves based on a measure of similarity.

 And since related groups of neurons tend to operate in parallel, we can often compute the activations of $n$ neurons linearly.
 We can represent the weights as a matrix where each row has the weights of a single neuron.
 Finally, while activations are just a dot product, the actual output of a neuron might not be.
 For example, a neuron might only produce an output when the activation exceeds a value.
 Huh, all of that seems really familiar.
 I wonder why they called it a "neural network" in the first place!

 #### The hidden layer computes similarity